J. Proctor Knott: In the House of Representatives

 In 1863, Knott returned to Kentucky and re-opened his legal practice in Lebanon.
 He was elected as a Democrat to the U.S. House of Representatives in 1867.
 As a legislator, he opposed the Reconstruction agenda of the Radical Republicans and ratification of the Fourteenth and Fifteenth amendments.
 He was re-elected to a second term, but did not stand for re-election in 1870.

 Knott's most notable action as a legislator occurred near the end of his first stint in Congress.
 On January 27, 1871, he delivered a satirical speech ridiculing a bill that would have provided fifty-seven land grants and financial concessions to railroads to further their westward expansion.
-In the speech, Knott singled out the Bayfield and St. Croix Railroad's proposed line from the St. Croix River to Duluth, Minnesota to make his point.
+In the speech, Knott singled out the proposed Bayfield and St. Croix Railroad's proposed line from the St. Croix River to Duluth, Minnesota to make his point.
 He derided the remoteness of the town and the need for a railroad to it by repeatedly referring to a map and asking where Duluth was located.
 Following the speech, the railroad bill was killed and Congress adjourned for the day.

 Knott's speech, known as Duluth! or The Untold Delights of Duluth, brought him national acclaim and copies of the speech were reprinted and sold.
 Residents of Duluth apparently were not offended by the speech, extending an offer for Knott to visit the city; Knott accepted the offer in 1891.
 In 1894, a city near Duluth was incorporated as "Proctorknott"; in 1904, it adopted its present name of Proctor, Minnesota.

 In 1871, Knott made an unsuccessful bid to become governor of Kentucky, losing the Democratic nomination to Preston Leslie.
 He was re-elected to the House of Representatives in 1875, serving four consecutive terms.
 He chaired the House Judiciary Committee for the first three of these terms.
 In 1876, he was named one of the managers of impeachment proceedings against ex-Secretary of War William W. Belknap.